This website is dedicated to Arthur L. Bensen's vision of a theme park where visitors could see American history come to life before their eyes -

 This is the inside of the Frontier Town brochure which I used to pour over incessantly.
 Click on the picture for a full-size rendition (~500K JPG)

 Frontier Town is closed - in fact, the last time that Frontier Town was open was during the summer of 1998.
 Since it closed for the season that year it has not re-opened.
-And, barring a miracle, it will probably never open again.
-(See the History of Frontier Town link below for more information.)
-This website celebrates what was, through the memories of those who visited, and worked, there.

 End of Update